Skip to Content Skip to Navigation

 NSW Government agencies can easily access AIRSAFE and its services via the panel at https://buy.nsw.gov.au/schemes/performance-and-management-services-scheme.

-The Department of Premier and Cabinet, in collaboration with the Department of Services, Technology & Administration, has established the Performance and Management Services Prequalification Scheme, a panel of pre-qualified service providers to assist NSW Government agencies.
+The Department of Premier and Cabinet, in collaboration with the Department of Services, Technology & Administration, established the Performance and Management Services Prequalification Scheme, a panel of pre-qualified service providers to assist NSW Government agencies.

 The prequalification scheme can be used by the whole of the NSW government and its statutory corporations to engage external expertise.
 To be successful in joining the scheme, suppliers must demonstrate their ability to provide high level strategic advice, and good understanding of contemporary approaches to public sector administration and improvement.